Publish your first doc in 60 seconds

 Edit the file, then:

-opendocs update my-doc.md --post-id <id>Same URL, new version.
+opendocs update my-doc.md --post-id <id-or-slug>Same URL, new version.
 Readers who had the link bookmarked see the new content immediately.
 You can flip visibility or retag without re-uploading the body:

 opendocs visibility my-doc public --confirm-public